Upside down morality plunges America into anarchy

 They didn’t denounce them as forcefully as they denounced everything else, like a beachgoer at Evanston’s Lighthouse beach who decided to remove the towel when a few protestors started to reason with them rather than beat them silly with bats or make threatening verbal assaults as has been done elsewhere.

 You can use the Nazi symbol and make a counter argument, of course, but I would rather know who the Nazis are living among us.
-So, if they want o spew their hatred, let them do it.
+So, if they want to spew their hatred, let them do it.
 It’s better to have it in the open than in the excesses of the shadows.

 But those are easy issues to decide, not supporting the Nazi swastika or even the now Confederate Flag, which is a part of America’s history.
+Let’s not even try to compare the two because they are far different.

 More difficult are things like Twitter deciding what is or what isn’t acceptable.
 Some unknown “Big Brother” at the behemoth Twitter Corporation decides that they think an opinion or observation oon their social media is “wrong,” and they decide to remove it.